osfanbuff63/minecraft-datapack/README.md

 #### pack.mcmeta

 The `pack.mcmeta` file is what tells Minecraft what version of Minecraft your pack is made for, and users of what it is about.
 It is written in JSON, so be careful!
-First, let's start with `pack_format`.
 This file is required, otherwise your datapack will not load.
+First, let's start with `pack_format`:

 The `pack_format` key is what tells Minecraft what version of Minecraft your pack is made for.
 In most cases, datapacks will work in a version greater than the version it was made for, but not always the other way around.
 Here's a handy table: